Bind/df-snarker/README.md

 ## Adding to your Plugin

-When adding the server address to your remote snarking plugin be sure to include /move to the url!
+When adding the server address to your remote snarking plugin be sure to add /move to the end of the url!